polterguy/magic.data.common/README.md

    limit 25
 ```

-**Notice** - Spacing is not applied to the actual generated SQL result, but have been applied to some of the SQL
+Spacing is not applied to the actual generated SQL result, but have been applied to some of the SQL
-examples in this documentation, to make the SQL more readable.
+examples in this documentation to make the SQL more readable.
 If you supply **[as]** arguments to your tables, you can also use your alias to reference tables inside of
 your invocation.